 Every year we spend between €4.5 and €5 million helping children, young people, adults and families to access education.
 Therefore, a key focus of our work is tackling educational disadvantage and breaking down barriers to participation.

-Giving children the best start in life through investment in quality Early Years Education, genuinely free Primary and Secondary Education and accessible Further and Higher Education for adults are the key areas SVP is advocating for.
+Giving children the best start in life through investment in quality Early Years Education, genuinely free Primary and Secondary Education and accessible Further and Higher Education for adults are key areas we advocating for.

-Investing in education from early years right through to adult education is one of the best investments the Government can make and at SVP, we are campaigning for an adequately funded education system to promote participation and inclusion for all regardless of income.
+Investing in education from early years right through to adult education is one of the best investments the Government can make.
+At SVP, we campaign for an adequately funded education system to promote participation and inclusion for all regardless of income.

 The struggle to make ends meet on an inadequate income, both in and out of work, is one of the main reasons people request help from SVP.
-Over-indebtedness and financial exclusion are also issues for people on low income that we are highlighting.
+Over-indebtedness and financial exclusion are issues for people on low income that we highlight.

 Our policy and advocacy work draws on the detailed analysis of the Vincentian MESL Research Centre.
-This research details the amount of income needed for different household types to enable them to afford their minimum essential needs.
-For further information see www.budgeting.ie .
+This research details the amount of income needed for different household types to enable them to afford minimum essential needs.
+For further information see www.budgeting.ie.

 We believe everyone should have sufficient income to live with dignity.
-We campaign for the introduction of a Living Wage and a strong social protection system so that we can prevent poverty and deprivation from happening in the first place.
-We are also seeking to ensure people on low incomes have access to affordable credit and inclusion financial services.
+We campaign for the introduction of a Living Wage and a strong social protection system to prevent poverty and deprivation.
+We also seek to ensure people on low incomes have access to affordable credit and financial services.

 The combination of high energy prices, poor quality housing and the persistence of low incomes significantly impacts on the households SVP assists.

-Our advocacy work focuses on the supports for people in energy poverty such as the Fuel Allowance and measures focussed on long term, sustainable solutions such as improving the energy efficiency of housing across tenure types.
+Our advocacy work focuses on supports for people in energy poverty such as the Fuel Allowance and measures focussed on long term, sustainable solutions.
+For instance improving the energy efficiency of housing across tenure types.

-At SVP we believe everyone should be able to live in a warm home and that the essential action needed to transition to a low carbon economy must benefit those in energy poverty and be underpinned by principles of social justice.
+We believe everyone should be able to live in a warm home.
+Essential action is needed to transition to a low carbon economy.
+This must benefit those in energy poverty and be underpinned by principles of social justice.